NRA criticised for gun ban at Pence event

 None of these weapons will be allowed inside during Mr Pence's visit, however.

-When Mr Trump spoke at an NRA event in Atlanta last year, the group imposed a similar weapons ban.
+When Mr Trump spoke at an NRA event in Atlanta last year, a similar weapons ban was imposed.

 A spokesman for the NRA told the Washington Post that any "individuals determined to be carrying firearms will not be allowed past a predetermined outer perimeter checkpoint, regardless of whether they possess a ticket" for Mr Pence's event.